Eric Liddell: Death

 In his last letter to his wife, written on the day he died, Liddell wrote of suffering a nervous breakdown due to overwork.
-He had an inoperable brain tumor; overwork and malnourishment may have hastened his death.
+He had an undiagnosed brain tumor; overwork and malnourishment may have hastened his death.
 Liddell died on 21 February 1945, five months before liberation.
 Langdon Gilkey later wrote, "The entire camp, especially its youth, was stunned for days, so great was the vacuum that Eric's death had left."
 According to a fellow missionary, Liddell's last words were, "It's complete surrender", in reference to how he had given his life to God.
 According to a different source, the 2007 documentary film Eric Liddell: Champion of Conviction, Liddell had been in and out of the camp hospital due to the brain tumor.
 One of his students, Joyce Stranks, came to visit him in the hospital to discuss a book he had written about surrender to God's will.
 While discussing the book, Liddell reached a point when he was unable to complete saying the word "surrender," and instead he said "surren-...surren-" and after this his head fell back to his pillow and he died.